QuantEcon/lecture-python-intro/lectures/business_cycle.md

 wb.series.metadata.get('NY.GDP.MKTP.KD.ZG')
 ```

-We can now dive into the data we have.
+Let's dive into the data with the tools we have.

 ## GDP Growth Rate